 This book explains how to properly talk with potential customers.
 It can help you ask the right questions in the right way to get honest and useful information.
 And it can help you avoid misleading feedback that could send you in the wrong direction.

 In my opinion, this is one of the very best books for entrepreneurs to read, especially for those that are early in the startup journey or are looking to build a new product.

 5. Start At The End by Matt Wallaert

-The unfortunate reality is that so many products fail to create a real impact in the world.
-Even if they do sell well, many end up buried in a closet or a desk drawer, never being used as intended.
-And this impacts customer reviews, word-of-mouth referrals, and repeat business in the future.
+The unfortunate reality is that many products fail to have a meaningful impact on the world.
+Even of those that sell well, many end up buried in a closet or a desk drawer, never being used as intended.
+And this lack of usage impacts customer reviews, word-of-mouth referrals, and repeat business in the future.

 This book is about creating products that customers will actually use.
 It starts with helping you clarify how you want customers to use your solution.
-And then it explains how to design it to increase the likelihood of the desired outcome.
+And then, it explains how to design it to increase the likelihood of high customer engagement.

 6. Building A StoryBrand by Donald Miller

 It’s not enough to have a great product, service, or idea.
 Entrepreneurs must also be able to communicate it’s value to generate sales.
 Otherwise, potential customers may reject the offer simply because they do not understand it.

 This book explains how to clarify your message so customers will listen.
 In doing so, you’ll make it easier for people to make an informed decision, and you’ll increase the likelihood that your idea will spread through word-of-mouth referral.
 That’s because it’s easier for people to talk about a clear and well-communicated idea.